The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Clarifications on the Nature of Normalisers

 In this work, often a `normalisation-like' approach is discussed.
 However, these implementations are non-parameterised and not equivalent to typical normalisations implemented by libraries.
 This discussion will examine such choices, treating normalisers not as a single operation but as a two-step decomposition into a parameterised scaling and what amounts to a non-standard activation function.

 Normalisations typically include two characteristic components: a parameterised scaling and some form of statistic-based or nonlinear mapping.
-For example, batch-norm standardises activations using the elementwise means and standard deviations over the batch, then scales and offsets using the parameterised $\vec{\gamma}$ and $\vec{\beta}$.
+For example, BatchNorm standardises activations using the elementwise means and standard deviations over the batch, then scales and offsets using the parameterised $\vec{\gamma}$ and $\vec{\beta}$.

-The first step typically reduces the \textit{representational} degrees-of-freedom (through the standardisation), $\mathbb{R}^{b n}\rightarrow \mathbb{R}^{(b-1) n}\rightarrow {S}^{(b-2) n}\hookrightarrow\mathbb{R}^{b n}$.
+The first step typically reduces the \textit{representational} degrees-of-freedom (through the standardisation), $\mathbb{R}^{b\times n}\rightarrow \mathbb{R}^{(b-1)\times n}\rightarrow \left({S}^{b-2}\right)^n\hookrightarrow\mathbb{R}^{b\times n}$.
 Then the scaling introduces additional \textit{parameter} degrees of freedom.
-This exchange of degrees-of-freedom from representational to parameterised \textit{do not equate}, and can be reformulated as two individual and independent operations composed into one `normaliser'.
+As discussed, this exchange of degrees-of-freedom from representational to parameterised \textit{do not equate}, and can be reformulated as two individual and independent operations composed into one `normaliser'.
 Moreover, the parameterisation can, during the forward pass, be absorbed into existing affine parameters, although they diverge in gradient trajectories when separated.

-Hence, these are two separate mappings, motivating separate treatment despite their composed usage.
+Hence, these are analytically two separate mappings, motivating separate treatment despite their standard composed usage.
 This work focuses on the non-parameterised step to draw equivalences with the affine correction.
 This is why BatchNorm/LayerNorm/RMSNorm are not parameterised in the methodology to enable fair comparison with such corrections.

 For affine layers with a norm, the change in the number of representational degrees of freedom is as follows.
-One can see that the activation degrees of freedom are lost for all norms, but not for the affine correction.
+From this accounting, one can see that the activation degrees of freedom are lost for all norms, but not for the affine correction.